Annotate PRO | Overview

 Then put those comments to use in Blackboard LMS, Brightspace (D2L), Canvas LMS, Google Classroom, Google Docs, Gmail, Microsoft Teams (web version), Microsoft Word (apps and web), Microsoft Outlook (web), Slack (web) or Schoology LMS.
 Almost anywhere on the web you can type.
 Of course you’ll get detailed usage data – a heatmap of where you and your colleagues are putting your time when it comes to feedback.
 The results may surprise you…leading to never-before available insights.

-AP is free for individuals
+AP is free for individual educators

 And if you use Google Docs, Canvas, or Microsoft Word or Blackboard?
 Our toolbars and optimization to work with these solutions may just make you weep with joy.